StopTAG/.github/profile/README.md

 ### Trump Spends Christmas Day in Atlanta

 December 25, 2024 - President-elect Donald Trump is spending Christmas Day in Atlanta at the Phoenix House and Welcome House.
-Trump joined members of his transition team already in Atlanta to oversee another round of attempts on one of the Creator's servants lives.
+Trump joined members of his transition team already in Atlanta to oversee another round of attempts on one of the Creator's two servants life.

 ### Trump's Transition Team in Atlanta on Christmas Eve